prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Using Custom Callback Urls.md

 <q>**Multiple Callback URLs!** Previously, only one Callback URL could be created per game.
 You can now create as many custom Callback URLs as there are custom Credentials.</q>

-*1.* Before we can create a Callback URL script, first we will need to create a customised Credential.
+*1.* Before we can create a Callback URL script, we'll first need to create a customised Credential.
 In the portal, go to *Configurator > Integrations*.

 *2* To add two new custom Credentials, click the Plus ![](/img/fa/plus.png) icon on *Credentials*: